 Some businesses appoint mentors from their senior staff to help those less experienced.

 Similarly, many experienced coaches undertake Mentoring or Supervision to guide new coaches in consolidating their skills, gaining a credential and building their practice.

 The lines between life coaching and mentoring have become increasingly blurred:

 It's is becoming more and more acceptable for coaches to venture into the realms of mentoring with their clients.
 Also many independent life coaching associations now embrace mentors as well as coaches in their memberships.

 In summary, because coaching is often taken up by other professionals as a valuable 'add on' to their skills there can be a natural and often beneficial crossover of those skills during the course of the coach/relationship.

-The main thing to understand is that professional coaches have credible Life Coaching Qualifications, and have trained at a recognised Life Coaching School to obtain a separate skill-set from say, psychology, NLP (Neurolinguistic Programming), Practitioners or business consultants.
+The main thing to understand is that professional coaches have trained at a recognised Life Coaching School to obtain a separate skill-set from say, psychology, NLP (Neurolinguistic Programming), Practitioners or business consultants.
 Here are the questions you should ask to find the best life coaching certification program for you.